Brisppy/twitch-archiver/README.md

 These are loaded into TA **first**, before being overwritten by any arguments passed to TA.
 This file will be created the first time you use TA and an OAuth token is successfully generated, with the provided credentials then saved in the ini.

-If for any reason you need to change your credentials, you can either manually edit the config file, or pass the new credentials to the script and they will then be saved to the config.
+If for any reason you need to change your credentials, you can either manually edit the config file, or pass the new credentials to the script, and they will then be saved to the config.

 ## Retrieving Tokens
 ### To retrieve the CLIENT_ID and CLIENT_SECRET:
 1. Navigate to [dev.twitch.tv](https://dev.twitch.tv/) and log in
 2. Register a new app called Twitch VOD Archiver with any redirect URL and under any Category
-3. The provided Client ID is used as the CLIENT_ID variable
+3. The provided Client ID is used as the `CLIENT_ID` variable
-4. The provided Client Secret is used as the CLIENT_SECRET variable
+4. The provided Client Secret is used as the `CLIENT_SECRET` variable

 ## Extra Info
 ### Notes
 * We use the downloaded VOD duration to ensure that the VOD was successfully downloaded and combined properly, this is checked against Twitch's own API, which can show incorrect values.
-If you come across a VOD with a displayed length in the Twitch player longer than it actually goes for (If the VOD finishes before the timestamp end is reached), create a file named '.ignorelength' inside the VOD's directory (where 'vod.json' and 'verbose_chat.log' are stored), you may also want to verify that the VOD file matches the Twitch video after archiving too.
+If you come across a VOD with a displayed length in the Twitch player longer than it actually goes for (If the VOD finishes before the timestamp end is reached), create a file named `.ignorelength` inside the VOD's directory (where `vod.json` and `verbose_chat.log` are stored), you may also want to verify that the VOD file matches the Twitch video after archiving too.
 * If a VOD is deleted while it is being archived, all the vod information will be saved, and the VOD will be combined as-is and chat exported.
 * If your config (and thus vod database) is stored on an SMB/CIFS share, you may encounter issues with querying and adding to the sqlite database.
-This can be resolved by mounting the share with the 'nobrl' option on linux.
+This can be resolved by mounting the share with the `nobrl` option on linux.
 * If you intend to push chat logs to an ELK stack, [this gist](https://gist.github.com/Brisppy/ddcf4d5bbb73f957181743faadb959e3) should have everything you need.
+* By default, the highest quality VOD is downloaded.
+This can be changed via the `-q QUALITY` argument, where quality can be `best`, `worst`, or a custom value in the format `[resolution]p[framerate]`, for example `1080p60` or `720p30` would be valid values.
+If an exact match for the quality cannot be found, any quality of a matching **resolution** will be downloaded; for example, if you select `720p60`, and only `720p30` is available, `720p30` would be downloaded.
+Similarly, if you select `1080p30` and only `1080p60` is found, then `1080p60` would be downloaded instead.
+If no match is found, the highest quality will be downloaded.

 ### How files are stored
 VODs are downloaded to the specified directory.
 If downloading a channel, an individual folder will be created for that specific channel.